Houston Dog Bite Lawyer

 Criminal Liability Under Lillian’s Law

-Enacted in 2007, Lillian’s Law addresses severe dog attacks in Texas.
+Enacted in 2007, Lillian’s Law addresses severe dog attacks in the state of Texas.
 Under this statute, dog owners can face criminal charges if their negligence leads to an unprovoked attack causing serious bodily injury or death.
 Specifically, if an owner, with criminal negligence, fails to secure their dog, and the dog makes an unprovoked attack, causing injury or death off the owner’s property, they can be charged with a felony.
 Convictions can result in significant prison time and fines.

 Types of Compensation Available for Dog Bite Victims